 How does green beer compare to the usual kind?
 There’s not too much of a difference.
 The taste is the same, and the nutritional content is, too.
 A standard domestic or Irish “green beer” will have about 150 calories for a 12 oz serving, whereas a light beer will have closer to 100 calories.
 Heavier craft beers, however, can have 200 or more.

-Is Green Beer Bad for You?
+Is Green Beer Safe to Drink?

 So is the new “green beer” free from all the risks that came with “green beer” of the past?
 Well, it doesn’t contain laundry liquid, but it’s still just as unsafe as regular-colored beer.